 Do you have the support you need to walk through this season of life?
 Learn practical skills, gain wisdom, and build relationships with others.

 Group leaders are in the business of developing relationships with God and with others.
 As believers we value imitating Jesus and His leadership style.
-We have gathered resources to help you lean into Jesus’ teachings, encourage your group and equip you to lead well.LEADER RESOURCES
+We have gathered resources to help you lean into Jesus’ teachings, encourage your group and equip you to lead well.

-At Kensington, groups form around common interests, life stages or passions.
-Leading is about finding what you want to study or like to do, and inviting people to do it with you.
-We have groups that run together, eat together, read books together, study the Bible together, and play ball together.
+At Kensington, groups form around common interests, life stages, or passions.
+Consider what you would like to study or experience.
+We have groups that play together, eat together, read books together, and study the Bible together.
 It is all about creating a community that is experiencing transformation through Jesus.